Science Center 1309

 I am very interested in using writing assignments in all levels of mathematics courses, especially Calculus and Linear Algebra.
 The MAA has published Writing Projects for Mathematics Courses: Crushed Clowns, Cars and Coffee to Go, a book that I co-authored with Annalisa Crannell, Gavin LaRose, and Elyn Rykken.
 It is available at the bookstore on the MAA website.

 I also use pre-class reading assignments in Calculus, Intro Stats, and Linear Algebra, which has worked out really well.
 I have an article with Matt Boelkins of Grand Valley State about the use of these assignments at MAA Online.

-I have developed a sophomore-level math course in Voting Theory that is part of the Voting Theory, Math, and Congress Connection.
+I have developed a sophomore-level math course in Voting Theory that is part of the Voting Theory, Math, and Congress Connection (See descriptions on the Course Catalog).
 The broad topics we cover include measures of power in a weighted voting system, apportionment in the US House of Representatives and in proportional representation systems, and the geometric structure of multi-candidate elections.
 This course is a lot of fun for both the students and me.

 You can also find a lot of information about my courses at my website.

 “Complexities of electing diverse committees”, with Donald Saari, Social Choice and Welfare, Volume 43, Num 1 (2014), pp 55-71